 Initial police arrest for identification purposes is covered by national law.
 This is expressly highlighted in Recital 17 of the Return Directive: "Without prejudice to the initial apprehension by law-enforcement authorities, regulated by national legislation, detention should, as a rule, take place in specialised detention facilities".
 This clarifies that during an initial period national law may continue to apply.
-Even though this is no legal obligation, Member States are encouraged to make sure already at this stage that irregular migrants are kept separated from ordinary prisoners.
+Even though this is no legal obligation, MS are encouraged to make sure already at this stage that irregular migrants are kept separated from criminals and are not treated like criminals.

-Length of the initial apprehension period during which suspected irregular migrants may be kept in police custody: A brief, but reasonable time for the purpose of identifying the person under constraint and researching the information enabling it to be determined whether that person is an illegally-staying third-country national.
-See answer provided by ECJ in Achughbabian (point 31): "

-It should be held, in that regard, that the competent authorities must have a brief but reasonable time to identify the person under constraint and to research the information enabling it to be determined whether that person is an illegally-staying third-country national.
+Length of the initial apprehension period during which suspected irregular migrants may be kept in police custody: A brief, but reasonable time.
+See answer provided by ECJ in Achughbabian (point 31): "It should be held, in that regard, that the competent authorities must have a brief but reasonable time to identify the person under constraint and to research the information enabling it to be determined whether that person is an illegally-staying third-country national.
 Determination of the name and nationality may prove difficult where the person concerned does not cooperate.
 Verification of the existence of an illegal stay may likewise prove complicated, particularly where the person concerned invokes a status of asylum seeker or refugee.
 That being so, the competent authorities are required, in order to prevent the objective of Directive 2008/115, as stated in the paragraph above, from being undermined, to act with diligence and take a position without delay on the legality or otherwise of the stay of the person concerned."
-Even though there is no detailed binding timeframe, the Commission encourages Member States to make sure that a transfer to a specialised detention facility for irregular migrants normally takes place within 48 hours after apprehension (exceptionally, longer periods may be admissible in case of remote geographic locations).
+Even though there is no detailed binding timeframe, MS are encouraged to make sure that a transfer to a specialised detention facility for irregular migrants normally takes place within 24 hours after apprehension.